enweg/BayesFlux.jl/docs/src/introduction/linear-regression.md

 2. It can serve as a starting value for the MCMC samplers.

 To find a MAP estimate, we must first specify how we want to find it: We need to define an optimiser.
-BFlux currently only implements optimisers derived from Flux itself, but this can be extended by the user.
+BayesFlux currently only implements optimisers derived from Flux itself, but this can be extended by the user.

 ````julia